the-anna-project/annad/doc/concept/connection.md

 solve a problem with some newly created connection path, the behavior connections stored and marked within a trial scope are persisted as regular connections.
-In case the created connection path did not lead to some successful operation, all behaior connections marked within a trial scope are simply removed again.
+In case the created connection path did not lead to some successful operation, all behavior connections marked within a trial scope are simply removed again.
 Anyway, there needs a decision to be made to forward to some CLG.
 These strategies are considered when it comes to draw new connections within the connection space.